Helping to achieve safe and secure homes for all

 Giving first time buyers the support they need

 First time buyers are finding it particularly hard to find a way on to the housing ladder.
-First time buyers' activity has largely recovered from the financial downturn of 2007.
-However, it remains well below its peak in 2000 when 600,000 people became homeowners for the first time (figures taken from ukfinance.org (opens in a new window)).
+Although first time buyers' activity has largely recovered from the financial downturn of 2007, it remains well below its peak in 2000 when 600,000 people became homeowners for the first time (figures taken from ukfinance.org (opens in a new window)).
 The challenges facing first time buyers are well understood.
 The Building Society Association’s monthly Property Tracker consistently scores the most significant factors as:

 - raising a deposit, and